surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 -  Database Value
     - it can be static value
     - it can be reference value
-    - it can be used with provuse id
+    - it can be used with providing a use id
 - Parameter Name
 **Example :**
 ```